rstill/G_and_C_Data/src/code_book.md

-# Code Book for the data derived from the Human Activity Recognition Using Smartphones dataset
+## Code book for the data derived from the UCI HAR Dataset
 * __activity__: The activity being conducted when the observation was made.

 * __subject__: The subject conducting the activity when the observation was made.